vaanyasingh76-spec/Digital-Literacy-Project/README.md

 ---

 ## Features of the Digital Literacy Project

-This project helps in understanding how to use the internet safely and responsibly in daily life.
+-This project helps in understanding how to use the internet safely and responsibly in daily life.
-It includes practical activities that make learning more hands-on instead of just theory.
+-It includes practical activities that make learning more hands-on instead of just theory.
-It builds awareness about important topics like online safety, privacy, and identifying fake information.
+-It builds awareness about important topics like online safety, privacy, and identifying fake information.
-It shows how digital tools can be used for real academic work like surveys, data collection, and analysis.
+-It shows how digital tools can be used for real academic work like surveys, data collection, and analysis.
-It also improves confidence in using different platforms and technologies.
+=It also improves confidence in using different platforms and technologies.

 Overall, it prepares us to use digital resources more effectively in both studies and everyday situations.

 ---

-## Key Learnings
+#  Key Learnings

-Understood the importance of digital literacy in academics and everyday life Improved basic programming skills through beginner-level Python practice Learned how to create and manage Google Forms and analyse responses using Google Sheets Gained experience in writing professional emails with proper tone and structure Developed awareness about cyber safety and cyberbullying risks Understood how to organise work using GitHub repositories and structured folders Improved communication, presentation, and attention to detail
+- Understood the importance of digital literacy in academics and everyday life
+- Improved basic programming skills through beginner-level Python practice
+- Learned how to create and manage Google Forms and analyse responses using Google Sheets
+- Gained experience in writing professional emails with proper tone and structure
+- Developed awareness about cyber safety and cyberbullying risks
+- Learned how to organise work using GitHub repositories and structured folders
+- Improved communication, presentation, and attention to detail

 ---

-## Benefits of the Project
+#  Benefits of the Project

-Helped build confidence in using digital tools for learning and collaboration Improved problem-solving and logical thinking skills through coding practice Enhanced professional communication skills useful for academic and career growth Increased awareness about online safety and responsible digital behaviour Provided hands-on experience with real-world digital platforms used in education and industry Encouraged better organisation and structured documentation of work Helped develop a more responsible and mindful approach to online interactions
+- Helped build confidence in using digital tools for learning and collaboration
+- Improved problem-solving and logical thinking skills through coding practice
+- Enhanced professional communication skills useful for academics and career growth
+- Increased awareness about online safety and responsible digital behaviour
+- Provided hands-on experience with real-world digital platforms
+- Encouraged better organisation of files and structured documentation
+- Helped develop a responsible and mindful approach to online interactions

 ---